BullDF/satellite_image_downscaling/README.md

     *   Embedding layers for categorical features (site, season).
     *   Inclusion of aridity information as a feature.

-4.  **Model Development:** Based on our experiments, we have developed and implemented several custom PyTorch models, including an `LSTMCalibrationModel` and an `ASDM` (Aerosol-Surface-Dynamics Model), which are the core of our current approach.
+4.  **Model Development:** Based on our experiments, we have developed and implemented several custom PyTorch models, including an `LSTMCalibrationModel` and an `ASDM` (Artificial Neural Network Sequential Downscaling Method), which are the core of our current approach.

 5.  **Out-of-Sample Validation:** We have begun the process of validating our models on out-of-sample data to assess their generalizability, which is a crucial step before proceeding to the downscaling phase.